Ontario Highway 6: Caledonia Bypass

+Clappison Cut

+In early 2002, it was announced that the section of Highway 6 north of Hamilton, from Highway 403 north to beyond Highway 5, would be widened to a five lane freeway, with the northbound carriageway featuring an additional truck-climbing lane.
+This work began in 2006, widening and dividing the highway up the Clappison Cut.
+The York Road interchange opened on May 23, 2009, following completion of this work.
+The Plains Road/Northcliffe Avenue intersection was closed the night before and a new section of Plains Road opened on the same day as the interchange.
+The project to upgrade this segment of Highway 6 was $34 million.

-Downloading and changes since
+Downloading and changes to route

 On April 1, 1997, Highway 6 was decommissioned south of Hepworth to Highway 21.
 The entire length of Highway 70 was subsequently renumbered Highway 6 to rectify the discontinuity.
 On the same day, the section between the southern terminus at former Highway 24 to the west side of the Lynn River.
 These reduced the length of Highway 6 from 488.5 km to 472.4 km.

 A new 9.7 km segment of Highway 6 was opened to the southwest of John C. Munro Hamilton International Airport in 2004.
 This building of this route had been planned since the construction of the Caledonia Bypass in 1983.
 However, concrete plans were not announced until January 1993.
 However, it had already drawn criticism due to an old-growth forest located in the path of the route.
 The planned highway would cost a projected $100 million.
 However, these plans never came to fruition, and by 1997 a new, shorter route was in the planning stages.
 Construction of the $33 million route was announced on May 26, 2000 by Transportation Minister David Turnbull, and began in July 2003.

 The new route was opened on November 26, 2004.
 The section through Hamilton at the time followed Upper James Street through the Claremont Access onto the one-way pairings of Wellington Street and Victoria Avenue then Main Street and King Street.
 It turned north on Dundurn Street and crossed Cootes Paradise via York Boulevard before turning onto Plains Road and meeting the current route at the now-closed intersection.
 The responsibility for this routing was subsequently transferred to the City of Hamilton.

-In early 2002, it was announced that the section of Highway 6 north of Hamilton, from Highway 403 north to beyond Highway 5, would be widened to a five lane freeway.
-This work began in 2006, widening and dividing the highway up the Clappison Cut.
-The York Road interchange opened on May 23, 2009, following completion of this work.
-The Plains Road/Northcliffe Avenue intersection was closed the night before and a new section of Plains Road opened on the same day as the interchange.
-Highway 6 now features an additional northbound truck-climbing lane as a result of this $34 million project.